-The U.S. Law & Language course is recommended for all students entering an LL.M program in the United States as well as for judges, law professors and other legal professionals from legal systems.
-While we do not require enrollment in this program for our LL.M students, we strongly encourage them to attend.
-Students enrolled in other LL.M programs attend the program as do other legal professionals seeking to improve their fluency in English in an American legal context.
+The U.S. Law & Language course is recommended for all students entering an LL.M program in the United States, as well as for judges, law professors and other legal professionals from other legal systems who are seeking to improve their fluency in English in an American legal context.
+While we do not require enrollment in this program for Pitt LL.M students, we strongly encourage them to attend.

 Each day, students will practice reading and speaking and writing in English on interesting legal topics with personalized attention given to each student by the program's two professors.
 The professors give each student written and oral comments on his or her progress each day during the program.
 The professors assess each student's needs and work individually with the students to help them develop their legal English speaking, writing, listening and comprehension skills.
 They work with each student to help them make a successful transition from the role of attorney to that of a student in an American law school.